|The Wm. H. & Edgar J. Magness Community House and Library or "Magness Library"

 John H. Savage’s farm about four miles east of McMinnville.

-1913.
-Writing years later Laura noted how enamored she was of Mrs. Cunninghams work to make life a little easier for rural women and
+Writing years later Laura noted how enamored she was of Mrs. Cunninghams work to make life a little easier for rural women and children.
+She

-memorial to the community in memory of their parents, and she asked Mrs. Cunninghams help in choosing the venue and composition of the
+the community in memory of their parents, and she asked Mrs. Cunninghams help in choosing the venue and composition of the memorial.
+At

-memorial.
-At the time Mrs. Cunningham was organizing the first youth group to support and promote the rest room and library.
-A major project
+the time Mrs. Cunningham was organizing the first youth group to support and promote the rest room and library.
+A major project for the youth

-for the youth group was carrying water from the city spring up to the park for the birds and animals.
-Mrs. Cunningham immediately proposed that
+group was carrying water from the city spring up to the park for the birds and animals.
+Mrs. Cunningham immediately proposed that Laura